fatemashaque/Cellular-automata/README.md

 Example run command in Console: java CA 20 223 will create an automaton with grid width (20 × 2 =) 40, and will run for 20 iterations using Rule 223.

-How to handle the update of the leftmost and rightmost cells:  the easiest way is to ignore them and only update the cells from [1] to ['last'-1].
-Or, if you prefer, you can pretend that there are cells at [-1] and ['last+1] that have state = 0.
-It's up to you.
-The Rule90 example code does it the first way.